Vylpes/Droplet/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps.** Include copy/pastable snippets which you use in those examples, as Markdown code blocks.
 * **Describe the current behaviour** and **explain which behaviour you expected to see instead** and why.
-* **Include screnshots and animated GIFs** which help you demonstrate the steps or point out the part of Sonar which the suggestion is related to.
+* **Include screnshots and animated GIFs** which help you demonstrate the steps or point out the part of Droplet which the suggestion is related to.
-* **Explain why this enhancement would be useful** to most Sonar users and isn't something that can or should be implemented as a custom command.
+* **Explain why this enhancement would be useful** to most Droplet users and isn't something that can or should be implemented as a custom command.
 * **List some other bots where this enhancement exists.**
-* **Specify which version of Sonar you're using.** You can get the exact version by running the `about` command.
+* **Specify which version of Droplet you're using.** You can get the exact version by running the `about` command.
 * **Specify the name and version of the OS you're using.**

 #### Prerequisites